hornet8-homework/software_assignment_2/readme.md

 DO NOT MODIFY "simulator.py".

-Zip and email your solution to shawnlum@u.nus.edu
+Zip and email your solution to rrkarthigeyan@u.nus.edu

 ## Getting the simulation up and running